Skip to main content

 Providers support the ability to filter who can use them.
 When a spec.selector is defined on the provider, any configuration referencing it must pass the filter, otherwise it will fail.

-By default an empty spec.selector dictates all Configurations in the cluster can use it.
+It is important to note that by default an empty spec.selector dictates all Configurations in the cluster can use it.
 This is useful to provide limited scope credentials to all teams.

 Using the spec.selector field you can scope the credentials based on namespace and resource labels.
 For example you could add a Provider for system namespaces only: